 We provide repair and maintenance services at most of our stores.
 We believe that our repair and maintenance services help strengthen our customer relationships and that our quality service and emphasis on preventative maintenance increases the quality and supply of well-maintained boats available for our pre-owned boat business.
 We perform both warranty and non-warranty repair services, with the cost of warranty work reimbursed by the manufacturer in accordance with the manufacturer's warranty reimbursement program.
 For any warranty work we perform, most of our manufacturers reimburse a percentage of the store's posted service labor rates, with the percentage varying depending on the store's customer satisfaction index rating and attendance at service training courses.
 Certain other of our manufacturers reimburse warranty work at a fixed amount per repair.
-Because boat manufacturers require that warranty work be performed at authorized stores, our stores receive substantially all of the warrantied repair and maintenance services for the term of the extended warranty contract.
+Because boat manufacturers require that warranty work be performed at authorized stores, our stores receive substantially all of the warrantied repair and maintained work required for the boats we offer.
+We also offer third-party extended warranty contracts, which result in a continuous demand for our repair and maintenance services for the term of the extended warranty contract.
 Additionally, we offer parts and accessories at our stores, primarily to retail customers to repair their current engines or other marine related parts and equipment.
 Our offerings include engine parts, oils, lubricants, steering and control systems, electronics, safety products, water sport accessories (such as tubes, wakeboards, surfboards, lines, and lifejackets), products relating to docking and anchoring, boat covers, trailer parts, and a complete line of other boating accessories.

 At certain of our stores, we offer marina and boat rental services, which are generally recurring in nature and create additional opportunities to connect with potential buyers.
 We maintain a small fleet of rental boats, and, after one season, the rental boats are repurposed for pre-owned sales.
-Additionally, we operate 14 marina locations that provide fueling, docking and indoor and outdoor storage.
+Additionally, we operate 15 marina locations that provide fueling, docking and indoor and outdoor storage.

 Our focus on customer service, which we believe is one of our core competitive advantages in the recreational boating industry, is critical to our efforts in creating and maintaining long-term customers.
-Service, parts & other accounted for approximately \$46.7 million or 7.7% of our revenue during fiscal 2018, and approximately \$26.0 million or 9% of our revenue during the six months ended March 31, 2019.
+Service, parts & other accounted for approximately \$46.7 million or 7.7% of our revenue during fiscal 2018, and approximately \$45.9 million or 8.2% of our revenue during the nine months ended June 30, 2019.